Bachelor’s programme in Economy and Society

-A: No. If you eventually want to do a Master’s in Economics, you should study a Bachelor’s programme in Economics.
+Answer: No. If you eventually want to do a Master’s in Economics, you should study a Bachelor’s programme in Economics.
 The program is not a Bachelor programme in Economics and is not designed to prepare you for a Master’s programme in Economics.
 However, with a diploma in Economy and Society you may be eligible for some Master programmes in Economics taught in Sweden or abroad.

-A: Whereas most Bachelor programmes focus on teaching either quantitative research methods, or qualitative research methods, many professions require a combination of those skills.
+Answer: Whereas most Bachelor programmes focus on teaching either quantitative research methods, or qualitative research methods, many professions require a combination of those skills.
 In Economy & Society you will not only learn both, but also be taught how to combine the approaches, so you can exploit the strengths of both qualitative and quantitative research methods.

-The admissions process is carried out by University Admissions, a division of the Swedish Ministry of Education.
+Answer: The admissions process is carried out by University Admissions, a division of the Swedish Ministry of Education.
 It is not caried out at Lund University.
 For information on all aspects related to the admissions process, please read more here.

-The Economy & Society programme focuses on structural change in past, present, and future.
+Answer: The Economy & Society programme focuses on structural change in past, present, and future.
 It does so by looking at the interplay between society, economy, and technology.